Jagermeister Logo

 Jagermeister LogoJagermeister Logo PNG

-The Jagermeister logo reflects the brand’s connection and the health value of a German hard liquor made with an infusion of 56 herbs.
-The emblem is dedicated to Bishop Hubertus, the patron saint of hunters, linking the brand with its history of origin, reflecting the drink’s uniqueness.
+The Jagermeister emblem reflects the brand’s connection to and commitment to the health of the strong German alcoholic drink made from an infusion of 56 herbs.
+The emblem is dedicated to Bishop Hubertus, the patron saint of hunters, linking the brand to its origins and reflecting the drink’s uniqueness.

 Jagermeister: Brand overview